yR-DEV/StreamSummary/README.md

 - Hopefully learn something from the numbers recorded over a period of time.
 - Validate the increasing presence and popularity of twitch (mostly for myself)
     * Is the total number of viewers increasing at a faster rate than channels?
+        * Are the large fluctuations in viewers due to viewbotting?
     * Other information???

 __________